Menopause and sleep

 Our sleep changes over our lives, both in terms of how long we need to sleep as well as how well we sleep.
 As we grow older we tend to have a lower percentage of our sleep in the important deep sleep phases, which is natural but can lower our sleep quality.
 Many factors impact how well we sleep, menopause is one factor that unfortunately often make it difficult for us to sleep well.

 A finish study showed that the total sleep time decreased with almost 40 minutes from the age of 46 years to 52 years for women.
-The most common sleep problems during menopause are hot flashes but breathing problems during sleep, and insomnia is also reported to a greater extent than during other ages.
+The most common sleep problems during menopause are hot flashes at night but breathing problems during sleep, and insomnia is also reported to a greater extent than during other ages.

 Don’t despair, there are actions you can take to sleep better!